Gromov--Witten invariants for mirror orbifolds of simple elliptic singularities: Introduction

 The eta product $\eta(3\tau)^3/\eta(\tau)$ is a generating function of Gromov--Witten invariants of $\PP^1_{3,3,3}$.
 More precisely, the Fourier coefficient $c_k$ defined by

 is the Gromov--Witten invariant

 where $\gamma_i$ is an element of $H^{2/3}_{orb}(\PP^1_{3,3,3},\QQ)$ corresponding to the $i$-th isotropic point on $\PP^1_{3,3,3}$.

-\end{thm*} We can also apply the same method for the proofs of Conjecture themselves for other two cases when $(a_1,a_2,a_3)=(2,4,4), (2,3,6)$, however, we omit them here since the number of monomials in those potentials are large (more than 50 for $(2,4,4)$ and more than 200 for $(2,3,6)$) we can not give the explicit presentation of the potential in this paper and we could understand not all but a few of interesting quasi-modular forms appearing in those potentials.
+\end{thm*} We can also apply the same method to prove the Conjecture for the two other cases when $(a_1,a_2,a_3)=(2,4,4), (2,3,6)$.
+However, we omit them here since the number of monomials in those potentials are large (more than 50 for $(2,4,4)$ and more than 200 for $(2,3,6)$) we can not give the explicit presentation of the potential in this paper and we could understand not all but a few of interesting quasi-modular forms appearing in those potentials.
 We can also consider a similar problem for which we do not have a hypersurface singularity: \begin{thm*} We have an isomorphism of Frobenius manifolds

 where $\PP^1_{2,2,2,2}$ denotes an orbifold $\PP^1$ with four isotropic points of orders $2$ and $M_{D_4^{(1,1)}}$ denotes the Frobenius manifold constructed from the invariant theory of the elliptic Weyl group of type $D_4^{(1,1)}$.
 Moreover, the genus zero Gromov--Witten potential $F_0^{\PP^1_{2,2,2,2}}$ and the genus one Gromov--Witten potential $F_1^{\PP^1_{2,2,2,2}}$, which is also considered as the $G$-function on $M_{D_4^{(1,1)}}$, are expressed by quasi-modular forms.